 The New York District Court has issued decisions dismissing certain of the claims in response to motions filed by the defendants.
 Those decisions resulted in the dismissal of the plaintiffs' federal and state antitrust claims, racketeering claims and unjust enrichment claims.
 The dismissal of the antitrust claims was appealed to the US Court of Appeals for the Second Circuit, which reversed the decisions in May 2016.
 In July 2016, the defendants filed a joint motion to dismiss the antitrust claims on additional grounds not previously addressed by the court and, in December 2016, the New York District Court granted in part and denied in part the motion, leaving only certain antitrust claims to be litigated.
 Certain plaintiffs have appealed the December 2016 order to the US Court of Appeals for the Second Circuit.
 Separately, in October 2016, the New York District Court granted a motion to dismiss claims brought by certain individual plaintiffs for lack of personal jurisdiction, which is also on appeal to the Second Circuit.
-Finally, in January 2017, the District Court granted the defendants' motion to dismiss certain of the remaining antitrust claims against defendants that did not serve on the US dollar Libor submission panel.
-In the New York District Court, the cases with remaining claims against HSBC have been stayed while the court considers motions to certify classes in several putative class actions that are pending against HSBC's co-defendants.
+Finally, in January 2017, the District Court granted the defendants' motion to dismiss certain of the remaining antitrust claims against HSBC have been stayed while the court court such as actions to certify classes in several putative class actions that are pending against HSBC's co-defendants.